alkosmas92/Angular-question-game/Readme.md

 ### Note:
-When you finished your questions, the game open a modal, in continue you start the game again.
+When you finished your questions, the game open a modal, in continue you will start the game again.